 2. Once you obtain your ADOPTION CERTIFICATE from the adoption agency (or G.O.A.'L receives it), you are ready to make an appointment at immigration.
 Go to the HiKorea immigration website to make an appointment for "Application for Sojourn".

 3. On your appointment day, do not forget to bring your PASSPORT (+ copy) + CERTIFICATE OF CITIZENSHIP/NATURALIZATION + APPLICATION FEE + 2 PHOTOS.

 4. Pick up your completed F-4 card at the immigration office on the date it is available.
 (You can also have it delivered to your registered address for an added fee of KRW 3,000.)

 - The processing time for the F-4 visa is approximately 2-4 weeks.
 If you leave the country during the issuance period, YOUR APPLICATION WILL BE CANCELED.

-- As of a April 4, 2016, you are required to book your immigration visit online at www.hikorea.go.kr prior to visit.
+You are required to book your immigration visit online at www.hikorea.go.kr prior to visit.

 Please contact G.O.A.'L if you need assistance with scheduling an appointment or call the immigration helpline at 1345 (English-speaking staff available).